 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2023.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2024.
 In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on this assessment, management identified the following material weaknesses that have caused management to conclude that, as of December 31, 2023, our disclosure controls and procedures, and our internal control over financial reporting, were not effective at the reasonable assurance level:
+Based on this assessment, management identified the following material weakness that has caused management to conclude that, as of December 31, 2024, our disclosure controls and procedures, and our internal control over financial reporting, were not effective at the reasonable assurance level:

-- We do not have written documentation of our internal control policies and procedures.
+1. We do not have written documentation of our internal control policies and procedures.
 Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act.
-Management evaluated the impact of our failure to have written documentation of our internal controls and procedures on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness. - During the 2023 audit, we recorded adjusting journal entries, the effects of which were material, both individually and in the aggregate, to the financial statements as a whole.
-Though adjusted in the audited financial statements, the adjustment or the matters underlying them could potentially cause future period financial statements to be materially misstated.
+Management evaluated the impact of our failure to have written documentation of our internal controls and procedures on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness.